What are the symptoms of scabies?

-The symptoms of scabies aren’t always easy to visualize. so, how to identify scabies? as a result of it may look like something else such as an allergic rash.
-The signs don’t appear quickly, as already mentioned It might appear after six weeks in some cases:
+The symptoms of scabies aren’t always easy to visualize.
+So, how do you identify scabies?
+As a result, it may look like something else, such as an allergic rash.
+The signs don’t appear quickly, as already mentioned, It might appear after six weeks in some cases.

-- Itching: mainly at night ²itchiness is the commonest symptom it can be severe and intense.
+- Itching: mainly at night, itching is the commonest symptom; it can be severe and intense.
 The itch is usually worse at night when the skin temperature is warmer and can be so intense that it keeps a person awake at night.

 - Rash: when the mite burrows into the skin, it forms burrow tracks or lines.

-- Thick crusts: crusted scabies or Norwegian scabies is a severe form of scabies; characterized with so many mites that burrow in the skin, exhibit widespread, gray, thick, crumbling crusts. causing severe skin symptoms.
+- Thick crusts: crusted scabies or Norwegian scabies, are a severe form of scabies characterized by so many mites that burrow in the skin and exhibit widespread, gray, thick, crumbling crusts.
+Causing severe skin symptoms.

-Thick crusts, that crumble once touched, conjointly look gray, those are the foremost common crusted scabies symptoms additionally known as Norwegian scabies, which is a severe form of infection that develops in people with a weak immune system or elderly…
+Thick crusts that crumble once touched and simultaneously look gray are the foremost common crusted scabies symptoms, additionally known as Norwegian scabies, which is a severe form of infection that develops in people with a weak immune system or elderly…

 Can you feel scabies crawling on your skin?

-the seven-year itch (Sarcoptes scabiei) is just too tiny, accordingly, it’s troublesome to visualize without using medical equipment.
-Therefore, to feel scabies over your skin is nearly impossible. you’ll be able to often see the burrow tracks they dig to lay eggs – they’ll appear as tiny raised or discolored lines.- this is the most important symptom that lets you know if you’ve got scabies.
+The seven-year itch (Sarcoptes scabiei) is just too tiny; accordingly, it’s troublesome to visualize without using medical equipment.
+Therefore, feeling scabies on your skin is nearly impossible.
+You’ll be able to often see the burrow tracks they dig to lay eggs; they’ll appear as tiny raised or discolored lines.
+This is the most important symptom that lets you know if you’ve got scabies.

 Scabies in adults: